openSUSE/news-o-o/_posts/2012-10-08-first-opensuse-conference-sneak-peek.markdown

 Web developers aren't forgotten.
 As part of the Linux Days proram you can catch Michal ÄŒihaÅ™ ;s 'Online translation using Weblate' at 11.30.
 You can learn how to make your software accessable to Linux users with Nelson Marques.

 How will your software fit in the world of open source?
-Learn more about the ecosystem with  Libor PecháÄek's 'How software gets from the community to commercial enterprise'.
+Learn more about the ecosystem with  Libor PechÃ¡Äek's 'How software gets from the community to commercial enterprise'.

 There are many more advanced sessions at the conference, see more in [the schedule](http://bootstrapping-awesome.org/schedule/).